HumanCellAtlas/metadata-schema/docs/contributing.md

 **Give the bug a title**

-Please give the bug a title that includes a short description.
+*Please give the bug a title that includes a short description.*

 Typo in description for `publication.title` field.

 **To reproduce**

-Please explain as much as you can about what you were doing when the bug was observed (to help us reproduce the error for testing).
+*Please explain as much as you can about what you were doing when the bug was observed (to help us reproduce the error for testing).*

 Steps to reproduce the behavior:
 1. Go to `publication.json` schema on develop branch
 1. Observe typo in description for `title` field

-**Schema versions**
+**Schema version(s)**

-Please list any schema versions related to this bug.
+*Please list any schema versions related to this bug.*

 `publication.json`: 6.0.1

 **Observed behavior**

-Please explain what you observed.
+*Please explain what you observed.*

-The description says "Title of *publicatoin*."
+The description says "Title of *publicatoin*".

 **Expected behavior**

-Please explain what you expect to happen.
+*Please explain what you expect to happen.*

-I expect the description to say "Title of publication."
+I expect the description to say "Title of publication".

 **Screenshots or Messages**

-If applicable, add screenshots to help explain your problem or the text of any error messages.
+*If applicable, add screenshots to help explain your problem or the text of any error messages.*